erland/erlandplugins/CustomBrowse/trunk/README.txt

 id = Identification for a specific menu, must be uniqe on the same level.
      The id element is mandatory for all menus.

-name = Title of the menu, this element is only required on the top menu level, its
+menuname = Title of the menu, this element is required on the top menu level, its
-       never used for dynamic menus.
-The name element is mandatory for static menus with no menutype element, its not used for dynamic menus.
+           never used for dynamic menus in the player interface.
+In the web interface this value is used for the navigation links at the top.
+The menuname element is mandatory for static menus with no menutype element.

 itemtype = Type of items in the menu, should only be available if the menu items
            represents a single unique database object.
 The following values are allowed: